For: Children who are 3-5-years-old by August 31.

-Bellevue (Crossroads, Eastgate, Bellevue-Overlake), Carnation, Issaquah, Mercer Island, Renton (Sunrise and Sunset), Sammamish (Pine Lake), Snoqualmie (Alpine Coop).
+Bellevue (Crossroads, Eastgate, Bellevue-Overlake), Carnation, Issaquah, Mercer Island, Renton (Sunrise), Sammamish (Pine Lake), Snoqualmie (Alpine Coop).
 Each coop is an independent program.
 Click on the class name below to see their address and to find a link to their website to learn more about the details of that program.

-Here’s an overview map of all of our locations.
+Here’s an overview map of all of our locations (as of fall, 2018).